 To start the liposuction procedure, the plastic surgeon makes several small incisions in the treatment area(s).
 He or she strategically places the incisions in areas of the body that are easily concealed either by clothing or by the natural contours of the body.
 The plastic surgeon typically injects a tumescent solution comprised of lidocaine (an anesthetic), epinephrine and sterile saltwater into the area to be treated, to minimize blood loss and bruising.
 The surgeon then inserts a cannula (a thin, hollow tube) through the incision, suctioning out the unwanted fat.
 Stiches are placed to close the miniscule incisions.
 The treated area is dressed with bandages and an overlying compression garment.

 Following liposuction surgery, patients should expect to take four to seven days off from work or their usual routine.
 During this time, they need to get plenty of rest and avoid vigorous activity, including exercise.

 The treatment area may be swollen, sore, bruised or numb, but these are normal symptoms that will improve with time.
 Patients must wear a compression garment over the treated area for several weeks following the procedure, as directed by the plastic surgeon.

-The aesthetic results take about six months to become fully actualized, as this is how long it takes for any residual swelling to subside.
-During the follow-up appointments at the Plastic Surgery Group office, the surgeon monitors patients’ progress and lets them know when it is safe to resume their normal activities, including their fitness regimen.
+The aesthetic results take about six months to become fully actualized, as this is how long it takes for any residual swelling to subside, but there will be some visible improvement immediately.
+During the follow-up appointments at the Plastic Surgery Group New Jersey office, the surgeon monitors patients’ progress and let them know when it is safe to resume their normal activities, including their fitness regimen.

-To schedule a one-on-one consultation with one of our board-certified plastic surgeons to find out more about liposuction, contact the Plastic Surgery Group by calling (973) 233-1933 for our Montclair or Livingston, NJ location, or (212) 321-0406 for our New York City office.
+To schedule a one-on-one consultation with one of our board-certified plastic surgeons to find out more about liposuction, contact the Plastic Surgery Group by calling (973) 233-1933 for our Montclair location, or (212) 321-0406 for our New York City office.